-6.87.
-With the involvement of Swanton Morley Parish Council in consultation with developers and Breckland District Council concerning section 106 agreements detailed local knowledge will encourage appropriate identification of potential adverse impact and mitigation measures being applied.
-This policy approach will assist Breckland District Council in ensuring that obligations are implemented in accordance with these agreements and the early identification of any deficiencies and to aid corrective steps to be taken by the District Council.
+- 6.96.
+With the involvement of Swanton Morley Parish Council in any section 106 agreements it would enable a positive local approach with more detailed local knowledge being applied.
+It would allow easier checking to ensure the obligations are being implemented in the manner expected by all parties with any deficiencies identified early in the delivery to aid corrective steps to be taken. - 6.97.
+Whilst the Swanton Morley Parish Council would encourage involvement as a consultee on section 106 agreements it recognises that the scope for signatory should be limited to recreational and open space, any enhancements and additional community requested benefits. - 6.98.
+Ambition: This policy seeks to enable local knowledge and involvement by Swanton Morley Parish Council to deliver better outcomes for local residents of Swanton Morley through planning obligations. - 6.99.
+Community Feedback: Consultation on the emerging Neighbourhood Plan revealed the following key issues in relation to this theme that the policy seeks to address: - ✓ New developments should demonstrate how 'open space' areas are to be managed and maintained in a sustainable way: 100% strongly agree, or agree and with no one disagreeing.

-- 6.88.
-Ambition: This policy seeks to harness the local knowledge of Swanton Morley Parish Council and encourage liaison between developers with Swanton Morley Parish Council and Breckland District Council to deliver appropriate social and physical infrastructure facilities for the residents of Swanton Morley through planning obligations associated with development proposals. - 6.89.
-Community Feedback: Consultation on the emerging Neighbourhood Plan revealed the following key issues in relation to this theme that the policy seeks to address: - New developments should demonstrate how 'open space' areas are to be managed and maintained in a sustainable way: 100% strongly agree, or agree and with no one disagreeing. - ✓ More affordable housing specifically for local people and/or first time buyers: 92% strongly agree, or agree and with 8% unsure and zero% disagree. - ✓ New development should provide new community facilities and services: 95% strongly agree, or agree and with 5% unsure and zero% disagree. - Ensure infrastructure expands with new development: 100% strongly agree.
+- ✓ More affordable housing specifically for local people and/or first time buyers: 92% strongly agree, or agree and with 8% unsure and zero% disaaree. - ✓ New development should provide new community facilities and services: 95% strongly agree, or agree and with 5% unsure and zero% disaaree. - ✓ Ensure infrastructure expands with new development: 100% strongly agree.